You Support This Site

 To sum up: the acting is mercurial, some good, some bad.
 The director brought nothing really new to the party, but to his credit did not have to stamp himself all over the project the way some big names do.
 The script is not bad, but certainly not award-worthy, the special effects are good, but not Harryhausen.

-The ending turned out to be different from both the myth and the original CLASH; however, I liked it, too.
-After the main climax, in a minor deus ex machina, It wraps up Perseus's character while at the same time leaving it open for sequels that have the potential to go either way, good or horrible.
+The ending turned out to be different from both the myth and the original CLASH; however, I liked it too.
+It wraps up Perseus's character while at the same time leaving it open for sequels that have the potential to go either way, good or horrible.
 If they make more, as they are sure to if it succeeds at the box office, I hope we get a new director, a new writer and a new casting director.

 But it was fun.
 CLASH OF THE TITANS was everything I wanted it to be and I had a good time.